51Degrees/documentation/src/concepts/flowelements/flowelement.md

 ## Introduction

-A **flow element** is an element which takes an input in the form of @evidence, and outputs results in the form of @elementdata.
-They can be seen as a black box where the internal method of processing and the way in which it is used externally are decoupled in such a way that any **element** can be used in the same manor, regardless of its input, output, or method of processing.
+A **flow element** is an atomic processing component of a @Pipeline.
+It takes an input in the form of @evidence and outputs results in the form of @elementdata.
+A **flow element** can be seen as a black box where the internal method of processing and the way in which it is used externally are decoupled in such a way that any **element** can be used in the same manner, regardless of its input, output, or method of processing.
 These are the building blocks of a @pipeline and do all the processing as instructed by the @pipeline they reside in.

 ## Creation

-**Flow elements** are built using their @elementbuilder which follows the fluent builder pattern.
+**Flow elements** are built using a corresponding @elementbuilder, which follows the fluent builder pattern.
 All configuration of an **element** occurs in the
+@elementbuilder
-@elementbuilder, and once an **element** has been built it is immutable.
+By convention, the configuration of an **element** is immutable once it has been built.
+However, this is not enforced and is dependent on the implementation of each specific **element**.

 ## Processing